Emotional Eating

 • Social – For example, we often gather around food in social situations

-• Psychological – Such as a “treat” after getting through a difficult experience
+• Psychological – Such as a treat after getting through a difficult experience or to celebrate a milestone

-• Interpersonal – For example, mitigating conflict, such as “keeping the peace” when under social pressure
+• Interpersonal – For example, mitigating conflict, (such as “keeping the peace” when under social pressure), or when food brings people together

-• Emotional – When food is used to cope with emotional needs such as reducing a sense of isolation, relieving boredom, quelling anxiety, providing focus or acting as a distraction
+• Emotional – When food is used to cope with emotional needs such as reducing a sense of isolation, relieving boredom, quelling anxiety, providing focus or acting as a distraction, marking joy or heightening pleasure

 Consequences

-Rewards, however, can be overshadowed by consequences, when eating becomes the “go to” coping strategy, such as:
+Rewards, however, can be overshadowed by consequences, such as when eating becomes the main coping strategy, or when self-judgement about emotional eating triggers shame:

 • Social – Should emotional eating start to invoke feelings of shame, emotional eating may become a solo activity